 For example, if you are an American company paying a contractor in Europe on the Deel platform, the contractor will be paid using a local bank transfer.
-The funds will be processed by a local European bank, and the funds will be settled through the local payment system which is known as the Single Euro Payments Area ("SEPA").
+The funds transfer will be processed by a local European bank (most likely in EUR), and the money will be settled through the local payment system, which is known as the Single Euro Payments Area ("SEPA").

 In the United States, there is a system similar to SEPA for domestic USD bank transfers - the Automated Clearing House (ACH), but it doesn't handle international money transfers.